Primary school children raising their hands in a classroom

-Post-primary and primary schools: Language Trends Northern Ireland 2023
+Post-primary and primary schools: have your say in Language Trends Northern Ireland 2025!

-If you have any queries please do contact michael.grimason@britishcouncil.org
+Keep an eye out on our social media channels and if you have any queries please do contact: diana.farrelly@britishcouncil.org

 About Language Trends